An Unlawful Detainer (UD) order should be handled uniquely different than a general Summons and Complaint.

 It is important to note that there are two types of UD orders that you may receive.
 UD Notices and UD Summons & Complaint which must be rushed with daily attempts.

 UD orders should be considered services to addresses, not individuals.
 This can appear confusing as you will receive orders with named Individuals and “Occupants” on your coversheet.
-Because the address is confirmed and verified beforehand, you should never need to select Bad Address for a UD order.
+Because the address is confirmed and verified beforehand, you should never need to fill out a Non-Residency Indicator for a UD order.
 Service should occur regardless of information you may acquire from residents at the time of your attempt.

-In situations where you may feel address validity is uncertain, instead of tapping the Bad Address option in the app, describe your observations as an “Attempt” and escalate the order number as a request Here for further review.
+In situations where you may feel address validity is uncertain, describe your observations in the Attempt notes and escalate the order number as a request Here for further review.

 Upon receiving an Unlawful Detainer - Notice